pablichjenkov/macao-sdk/README2.md

 }
 ```

 Above code will produce the desktop application shown in the video below.
-The **DesktopAppNode** is
+The **DesktopAppComponent** is
-a demo node that consists of, an **AdaptableSizeNode** as a parent of 3 **NavigatorNodes**(Drawer,
+a demo component that consists of, an **AdaptiveSizeComponent** as a parent of 3 **NavigatorComponents**(Drawer,
-BottomBar, Panel) that share children of type **BackStackNodes** which contain single page Nodes(
+BottomBar, Panel) that share children of type **BackStackComponents** which contain single page Components(
 Page1, Page2, Page3).
-When the window size changes, the **DesktopAppNode** sets the corresponding **
+When the window size changes, the **DesktopAppComponent** sets the corresponding **
-NavigatorNode** as active, and the children nodes are tranfered from one navigator parent to the new
+NavigatorComponent** as active, and the children Components are tranfered from one navigator parent to the new
 active navigator parent.
 In the video there is also a demonstration of how deep links work.
 Deep
-links are represented as a path in the state tree, each subpath represents a node.
+links are represented as a path in the state tree, each subpath represents a Component.
 When a deep link
-path is traversed, each node represented in a subpath is activated, all the way upto the last node.
+path is traversed, each Component represented in a subpath is activated, all the way upto the last Component.
-The node path can be mapped to a web url.
+The Component path can be mapped to a web url.

 https://user-images.githubusercontent.com/5303301/209282619-06748ddc-3fb1-4a74-8849-0c2215bbafc4.mp4